Charmve/computer-vision-in-action/models/README.md

 Use this bibtex to cite this repository:
 ```
 @misc{PyTorch for Semantic Segmentation in Action,
-  title={Some Implementation of Semantic Segmentation in PyTorch},
+  title={Some Implementations of Semantic Segmentation in PyTorch},
   author={Charmve},
   year={2020.10},
   publisher={Github},